WinterSquire/AlphaRing/README.md

 Place the DLL into the "Halo The Master Chief Collection\mcc\binaries\win64" directory and launch the game with EAC off.

-For running on Steam Deck, add the following command in the Launch Options:
+For Running on Steam Deck/Linux, add the following command in the Steam Game Launch Options:
 ```
 WINEDLLOVERRIDES="WTSAPI32=n,b" %command%
 ```